Communities in Norfolk County, Ontario: Waterford

 Waterford sits on the old Canada Southern Railroad, preceding various other rail company takeovers, the latest of which was by CN/CP.
 The now idle line passes through Ontario between Buffalo, New York and Detroit, Michigan.
 An electric railroad once operated in Waterford; the official fare from Galt to Waterford was a mere $1.05 ($ in today's money) while taking it to nearby Simcoe cost $1.25 plus taxes ($ in today's money).

 Established in 1794, this community was first established as a saw and grist mill community. by Paul Averill in 1800.
 It was called Sayles' Mills, Sovereign's Mills, Lodersville; the name was changed to Waterford when a post-office opened around 1826.
 Waterford became the northernmost marketplace in Norfolk County; complementing Simcoe as its center marketplace.
 The village would become incorporated in 1878 when its population reached 1100 people.

 In the early 1800s, this area was important in the lumber industry and also had many successful farms.
 The first settler was Job Slaght who also built the first grist mill.
 James L. Green who owned much of the village built a foundry that manufactured farm implements.
 Job Loder built the Finch mill and the old Gustin mill east of Vittoria as well as a sawmill.
 By 1851, Waterford contained the township hall and many industries, including a large agricultural implements factory built by James Green.
 The railway arrived in 1871 and helped increase growth, to 1,100 people by the time the village was incorporated in 1871.

-Organized hockey in Waterford dates back to the early 1900s; where the first amateur adult team formed for the purpose of allowing Waterford residents to play the sport.

 Wilsonville

 Wilsonville (42.99611°N 80.317869°W) is a hamlet in Norfolk County that is north of Waterford.
 It is considered to be the northernmost community in the Ontario tobacco belt.
 The main industry is agriculture and the housing also serves as a bedroom community to the town of Waterford to the south.
 Children from this community either attend Boston Public School for primary grades, followed by Waterford District High School or St. Bernard's of Clairvaux School for primary grades, followed by Holy Trinity Catholic High School in Simcoe.

-The local farmers here specialize in tobacco and pumpkins (used in Waterford's Pumpkinfest every October).
-Since the closure of the General Store in the early 2000s, Wilsonville has not had a retail business in town.
-Residents commute to nearby communities in Norfolk County to go shopping, or travel north to communities in Brant County and the city of Brantford.
-The family name of the first settlers was Wilson – similar to the concept of the Gilbert family naming the town of Gilbertville after their surname.

-Wilsonville became the first community in Norfolk County to receive high-speed Internet services and television through fibre optic cables in 2017.